-Stacked Bar Charts | Visualize Compositional Breakdown by Category
+Stacked Bar Charts for Breakdown Analysis

 Stacked Bar Charts display how multiple subcategories contribute to a total across different categories.
 Ideal for illustrating part-to-whole relationships, they enable simultaneous comparison of overall values and subgroup compositions.

 The Edilitics Visualization module allows users to create Stacked Bar Charts using a point-and-click interface.
-Charts are built on governed datasets, ensuring that all users visualize consistent logic, filters, and formatting across dashboards—no manual aggregation or design inconsistencies.
+Charts are built on governed datasets, ensuring that all users visualize consistent logic, filters, and formatting across dashboards - no manual aggregation or design inconsistencies.

 When to Use a Stacked Bar Chart

-Use Case | Why This Chart Works |
+| Use Case | Why This Chart Works |

-Compare parts of a whole | Segmented bars make subcategory contribution visually obvious |
+| Compare parts of a whole | Segmented bars make subcategory contribution visually obvious |

-Show total + subgroup breakdowns | Each bar encodes both total height and relative segment size |
+| Show total + subgroup breakdowns | Each bar encodes both total height and relative segment size |

-Analyze stacked metrics over time | Works well for grouped intervals like monthly or quarterly totals |
+| Analyze stacked metrics over time | Works well for grouped intervals like monthly or quarterly totals |

-Highlight top contributors | Reveals dominant segments within a stacked distribution |
+| Highlight top contributors | Reveals dominant segments within a stacked distribution |

-Use in dashboards with legends | Efficiently communicates multi-metric breakdowns at a glance |
+| Use in dashboards with legends | Efficiently communicates multi-metric breakdowns at a glance |

 Chart Configuration in Edilitics